BugShooting/BugShooting.Docs/plugin_v2.md

 ## API Reference
 For using Output API add a reference to **BS.Output.dll** to your .NET project.
 You will find this assembly in the installation directory of Bug Shooting.
 You need also references to **System.Drawing** and **System.Windows.Forms**.

 You can also get the reference using NuGet Package.
-Search for "Bug Shooting Output API" in the NuGet Package Manager or visit NuGet.org.
+Search for "**Bug Shooting Output API**" in the NuGet Package Manager or visit NuGet.org.

 ### IOutput (Interface)
 Provides an interface for an Output entity.